-We’ve successfully grown potted papayas for multiple years in Greenville, SC (Ag Zone 7b).
+We’ve successfully grown potted papayas (Carica papaya) for multiple years in Greenville, SC (Ag Zone 7b).
 In this article, you’ll find out how you can grow papaya trees in pots in non-tropical regions, too!

 My birthday papaya

 When birthdays or holidays come up, The Tyrant and I tend to get each other some combination of plants, garden supplies, or food.
 Anniversary wheel barrow?
 Pure romance.

 Case in point on my birthday a few years back: The Tyrant got me a dwarf papaya tree to be grown alongside our fleet of potted citrus, bananas, and guavas.
 (This was a good way for her to put my back to good use to procure her own tree-ripened papayas – I love you, honey.)

 Nope, we don’t live in the tropics.
 We live at the base of the Appalachian Mountains in Ag Zone 7b on the outskirts of Greenville, SC.
 Our winter temperatures are often well below freezing.